Haidra-Org/horde-sdk/docs/getting_started.md

 ### API Expectations
 #### Important note about manual clients
-A few endpoints, such as `/v2/generate/async` ([ImageGenerateAsyncRequest](../horde_sdk/ai_horde_api/apimodels/generate/_async/#horde_sdk.ai_horde_api.apimodels.generate._async.ImageGenerateAsyncRequest)), will have their operations live on the API server until they are retrieved or cancelled (in this case, with either a [ImageGenerateStatusRequest](../horde_sdk/ai_horde_api/apimodels/generate/_status/#horde_sdk.ai_horde_api.apimodels.generate._status.ImageGenerateStatusRequest) or [DeleteImageGenerateRequest](../horde_sdk/ai_horde_api/apimodels/generate/_status/#horde_sdk.ai_horde_api.apimodels.generate._status.DeleteImageGenerateRequest)).
+A few endpoints, such as `/v2/generate/async` ([ImageGenerateAsyncRequest][horde_sdk.ai_horde_api.apimodels.generate._async.ImageGenerateAsyncRequest]), will have their operations live on the API server until they are retrieved or cancelled (in this case, with either a [ImageGenerateStatusRequest][horde_sdk.ai_horde_api.apimodels.generate._status.ImageGenerateStatusRequest] or [DeleteImageGenerateRequest][horde_sdk.ai_horde_api.apimodels.generate._status.DeleteImageGenerateRequest]).
 If you use a manual client, you are assuming responsibility for making a best-effort for cleaning up errant requests, especially if your implementation crashes.
-If you use a simple client, you do not have to worry about this, as [context handlers](../horde_sdk/generic_api/generic_clients/#horde_sdk.generic_api.generic_clients.GenericHordeAPISession) take care of this.
+If you use a simple client, you do not have to worry about this, as [context handlers][horde_sdk.generic_api.generic_clients.GenericHordeAPISession] take care of this.

 ### Typing